versatica/mediasoup-website/_includes/mediasoup/api/PlainRtpTransport.md

 ## PlainRtpTransport
 {: #PlainRtpTransport}

-A `plainRtpTransport` represents a network path negotiated on which plain RTP (no ICE, DTLS or DTLS) is carried.
+A `plainRtpTransport` represents a network path negotiated on which plain RTP and RTCP (no ICE, DTLS or DTLS) is carried.

 ### Properties